Our Story

 Over time, we have become a movement of many ordinary people making a difference.
 All together, we strive to protect the incredibly rich nature of the Punta Descartes region!

-You want to read about our founding story from an external source?
-Then here is an article for you!
+Check out this article if you want to read about our founding story from an external source: